open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-04.md

 That's the main thing this component does, and it also helps with job discovery.
-If you're using Prometheus service monitors, which is part of the Prometheus operator, a popular way of running Prometheus in your cluster, "the Target Allocator can also pull those service monitors and pop monitors and update the monitors and scrape configurations to do that."
+If you're using Prometheus service monitors, which is part of the Prometheus operator](https://github.com/prometheus-operator/prometheus-operator), a popular way of running Prometheus in your cluster, "the Target
+Allocator can also pull those service monitors and pop monitors and update the monitors and scrape configurations to do that."